filswan/go-swan-client/README.md

 In swan project, a task can contain multiple offline deals.
 There are two basic type of tasks:
 - Task type
   * Public Task:
     * A public task is a deal set for open bid.
+It has 2 types: auto-bid and non-auto-bid
-    * Auto-bid public task: If the bid mode is set to auto-bid, the task will be automatically assigned to a selected storage provider based on reputation system and Market Matcher.
+    * Auto-bid public task: this kind of task will be automatically assigned to a selected storage provider based on reputation system and Market Matcher.
-    * Non auto-bid public task: If the bid mode is set to manuall,after bidder win the bid, the task holder needs to propose the task to the winner.
+    * Non-auto-bid public task: for this kind of task, after bidder win the bid, the task holder needs to propose the task to the winner.
   * Private Task.
     * A private task is used to propose deals to a specified storage provider.
 - Task status: